 - "Financial decisions feel easy and confident because I trust my ability to create abundance."

-Affirmations for Abundance Mindset
+Affirmations for abundance mindset:

 - "There is more than enough money in the world for everyone, including me."